Downtown Nashville explosion knocks communications offline

 The Federal Aviation Administration temporarily halted flights out of Nashville International Airport because of telecommunications issues associated with the explosion.

 Three people were taken to area hospitals for treatment after the blast, although none were in critical condition, Aaron said.
+Cooper said the city was lucky that the number of injuries was limited.
 Authorities don’t know whether anyone was in the vehicle when it exploded.
-Nashville Mayor John Cooper said the city was lucky that the number of injuries was limited.

-Aaron said earlier that some people were taken to the department’s central precinct for questioning but declined to give more details.
+Human remains were found in the vicinity, two law enforcement officials told the The Associated Press.
+It was unclear how the remains were related to the explosion or whether they might belong to the person believed to be responsible or a victim.
+The officials could not discuss an ongoing investigation publicly and spoke to the AP on condition of anonymity.

 The FBI will be taking the lead in the investigation, agency spokesman Joel Siskovic said.
 Federal investigators from the Bureau of Alcohol, Tobacco, Firearms and Explosives were also on the scene.
 The FBI is the primary law enforcement agency responsible for investigating federal crimes, such as explosives violations and acts of terrorism.